SLAM-CROC/KnowledgeDisstillationMiniProject/README.md

 1) Implement a basic FFNN as multi-domain model
 2) Train 3 single-domain models as teacher models
-3) 3 single-domain models to train student model by using knowledge distillation
+3) Using 3 single-domain models to train student model by using knowledge distillation

 ### Environment & Dependencies